PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 }
 ```

-I put the comment `// ... snip ...`, to show that I am focusing on the `yes` function, that does NOT mean you should delete the "main" function!
-Instead you should just edit what is already inside of the `yes` function!
+(I put the comment `// ... snip ...`, to show that I am focusing on the `yes` function, that does NOT mean you should delete the "main" function!
+Instead just edit what is already inside of the `yes` function!)

-Now we can use the `yes` function whenever we want, and ask the user for a `yes` or `no`!
+Now we can use the `yes` function whenever we want to force a user for a `yes` or `no` answer!

 Lets use `yes` to ask the user a question! (inside of `main`)